 This course is the beginning course in digital electronics.
 Topics include number systems, Boolean algebra, and basic logic gates and circuits.
-Prerequisite: MAT 040 or higher

 ELT 150 RESIDENTIAL WIRING (2 CR)

 Topics covered in this course include blueprint reading, NEC code, branch circuit design, service entrance and switch control.
 Students are required to practice wiring and design skills with hands-on experiences.